ArcticNature/docs/first-steps.md

      Once a file is located and loaded the original identifier is used when performing any action on the service.

-For the example above you can start another instance of the JSON API server on port 1504 by browsing `http://localhost:2033/api/service/infra.snow-fox.json/start`.
+For the example above you can attempt to start another instance of the JSON API server by browsing `http://localhost:2033/api/service/infra.snow-fox.json/start`.
 After which `http://localhost:2033/api/service/infra.snow-fox.json` can be visited to see the current state of the service.

+  >!
+To reiterate, the software is a work in progress.
+  >!
+In particular instance states are not tracked yet so all instances
+  >! shown in this list will have state -1, even if they were terminated
+  >! or failed to start.

 What to do next